GU4243-ADS/spring2018-project1-yujiehu/README.md

 Let's find how these authors start their sentence.
 Does anyone of them have some special writing style to surperise you at the first sight?

-*I will use these first words to to generate sentence for each author in the Part 2 (5).Hope It could seem like their own style and become another "spooky novel" *
+*I will use these first words to to generate sentence for each author in the Part 2 (5).
+Hope It could seem like their own style and become another "spooky novel".*

 ![image](figs/unnamed-chunk-13-1.png)

 "It was" is the most popular way to start the sentence for all of these authors.
-Then come "In the","I was","I had","It is","He was","There was".
+Then come "In the", "I was", "I had", "It is", "He was", "There was".
 Seems like my writing style...
 Simple and nothing special.
-But when we have a closer look for each author,there comes difference!
+But when we have a closer look at each author,there comes difference!

 -   EAP and HPL have very similar Starting Words, EAP used more "In the" and "It is" than HPL.
 Souds like EAP has more to explain in the sentence and stored lots of information.

 -   EAP seems like the most normal author when starting the sentence, EAP almost has no "own" starting words while HPL has a perference for "As the","It had","There were","Then he","The old","I did"

 -   MWS seems has her own style to start the sentence.
 MWS used a small percentage common words for starting.
-She showed a strong love to start with "I was","I shall","I had","We were","I cannot","But I"...
+She showed a strong love to start with "I was", "I shall", "I had", "We were", "I cannot", "But I"...
 She usually start with Personal Pronouns, especially "I".
 Maybe MWS made more efforts to make readers have similar feeling with her or get addicted to her stories?

 *According to the frequency, I would select "It was" for EAP and HPL to generate "their" sentences.
-"I was" will be prepared for MWS *
+"I was" will be prepared for MWS.*

 ## 3. Trigrams
 -----------